microsoft/vscode-wiki/TypeScript-Issues.md

 - Make sure you are using VS Code's version of TypeScript (or a new version).
 With a JavaScript or TypeScript file open, run the `TypeScript: Select TypeScript version` command.
 Confirm that `Use VS Code's version` is selected

-### Memory issues
+### Memory usage
 For large or especially complex projects, it's possible that the TypeScript server may run out of memory which can cause the service to crash.
-You can double check memory usage
+You can double check memory usage using the [process explorer](https://github.com/Microsoft/vscode/wiki/Performance-Issues)

+If you suspect that memory usage is causing the TypeScript service to crash, first try [splitting your code.
+See [working with large projects](#working-with-large-projects) for tips

+If this still doesn't work, you can try increasing the memory available to the TypeScript server:

+1. In the VS Code settings, set `typescript.tsserver.nodePath` so that the TypeScript server runs using your local node version
+1. Increase the `typescript.tsserver.maxTsServerMemory` to a reasonable upper limit for memory usage.
+Make sure your system has enough memory for this.

 # Reporting issues